 - 11.7.1 Applications may be submitted for periods of study up to five years.
-Applications for multiple years must detail the total cost of the study being undertaken over the period of the proposed education. - 11.7.2 The approval of an application that seeks funding for multiple years is not a guarantee of funding, and the Trust reserves the right to withdraw funding at any time.

-- 11.7.3 Multiple year applications will be subject to successful Applicant's submitting continuing funding applications, as detailed in section 13 and compliance with all other funding criteria or other conditions of funding imposed by the Trust or Te Kotahitanga. - 11.8 As part of the process outlined in section 13, Continuing Scholarship Applicants will need to submit details of their education achievement results and a report, prepared by a course supervisor or educational institute, detailing the Applicant's academic performance.
+Applications for multiple years must detail the total cost3 of the study being undertaken over the period of the proposed education. - 11.7.2 That all new applications for multi-year study (full or part-time) need a development plan prepared and submitted by the Diocese/Amorangi detailing the Diocese's/Amorangi's long term education plan for the Applicant with a study pathway and giving rationale for the scholarship investment especially across multiple years. - 11.7.3 The approval of an application that seeks funding for multiple years is not a guarantee of funding, and the Trust reserves the right to withdraw funding at any time. - 11.7.4 Multiple year applications will be subject to successful Applicant's submitting continuing funding applications, as detailed in section 13 and compliance with all other funding criteria or other conditions of funding imposed by the Trust or Te Kotahitanga. - 11.7.5 As part of the process outlined in section 13, Continuing Scholarship Applicants will need to submit details of their education achievement results and a report, prepared by a course supervisor or educational institute, detailing the Applicant's academic performance.

-- 11.9.1 Applications for funding from the Scholarships Fund can be submitted via the online process available via the Trust's website (www.sjctb.co.nz).
-Applications need to be submitted by the 31st of March or 30th of September each year. - 11.9.2 As noted in section 5 of this Manual, both Te Kotahitanga and the Trust will review all applications submitted in regard to their specific focus areas. - 11.9.3 As part of this review the Trust and Te Kotahitanga will seek feedback from the Bishops and/or Ministry Educators of the Amorangi/Diocese associated with the Applicant. - 11.9.4 As is noted on the application form, it is therefore very important that Applicants have discussed their application in full with their Amorangi/Diocese Bishop and Ministry Educator.
+- 11.8.1 Applications for funding from the Scholarships Fund can be submitted via the online process available via the Trust's website (www.sjctb.co.nz).
+Applications need to be submitted by the 31st of March or 30th of September each year. - 11.8.2 As noted in section 5 of this Manual, both Te Kotahitanga and the Trust will review all applications submitted in regard to their specific focus areas. - 11.8.3 As part of this review the Trust and Te Kotahitanga may submit queries to the Applicant and/or seek feedback from the Applicant's Bishop, Ministry Educator or other persons supporting an application within the Applicant's Diocese or Amorangi, Ministry Bodies,